thesaigoneer/atomic-saigon/README.md

        The rpm of Firefox has been removed; a flatpak of Floorp has been added so the user at least has a browser available out of the box.

+## How do you get it?

+Start with any Fedora Atomic image and install it.
+Then follow these instructions:

+.
+Rebase to the unsigned variant of the base image by running the following commands:

+rpm-ostree rebase ostree-unverified-registry:ghcr.io/thesaigoneer/atomic-saigon:latest

+Reboot:

+systemctl reboot

+Rebase to the signed variant of the image:

+rpm-ostree rebase ostree-image-signed:docker://ghcr.io/thesaigoneer/atomic-saigon:latest

+Reboot:

+systemctl reboot

 ## WIP

 * This is a work-in-progress, so expect some changes over time (although nothing fundamental).